La fille du régiment: 20th century and beyond

 Today, the opera has become part of the standard repertoire.

 Films

 The opera was filmed in a silent film in 1929; a sound film with Anny Ondra in 1933 in German and separately in French; in 1953; and in 1962 with John van Kesteren as Tonio.
+It inspired the 1944 Mexican musical comedy film La hija del regimiento.

+BBC Television broadcast a production from the Royal Opera House in 2007, conducted by Bruno Campanella, with Natalie Dessay and Juan Diego Flórez in the lead roles.
+This is available on DVD.